Alternative names for hypoparathyroidism

 What are the signs and symptoms of hypoparathyroidism?

-The symptoms depend on the level of calcium in the body and the rate at which the calcium level has dropped.
+The symptoms depend on the level of calcium in the bloodstream and the rate at which the calcium level has dropped.
 In mild cases of hypoparathyroidism, there may be no symptoms at all.
 Often the symptoms are not specific to the condition, such as tiredness, irritability, mood swings, anxiety and depression.
-There may be muscle pains, abdominal pain, tingling of the fingers, toes or face, numbness around the mouth, twitching of the face muscles, contraction or tightening of the muscles of the hands and feet, fits, fainting, confusion, headaches, tiredness, brittle nails, dry skin and hair and uncontrolled spasms which cause muscle cramps.
+There may be muscle pains, abdominal pain, tingling of the fingers, toes or face, numbness around the mouth, twitching of the face muscles, contraction or tightening of the muscles of the hands and feet, fits, fainting, confusion, headaches, tiredness, brittle nails, dry skin and hair, and uncontrolled spasms that cause muscle cramps.